 This may seem like a typical ecommerce website full of lots of information, however, it’s the placement of the text along with the images that make the website’s design effective.
 These attributes, along with the call-to-action, help pack a punch for the brand.

 Snowe’s mix and match theme works for their website.
-Incorporating several different elements into their home page, it almost gives the feel of looking into a magazine – even the images are photographed in that format.
-Eye catching illustrations, a mix of different fonts and varied images on the product carousel make for an eclectic aesthetic.
+Incorporating several different elements into their home page, it almost gives the feeling of looking into a magazine — even the images are photographed in that format.
+Eye-catching illustrations, a mix of different fonts and varied images on the product carousel make for an eclectic aesthetic.

 Storq’s ecommerce website aims to make pregnancy clothing stylish yet comfortable.
 Thus, the website’s design is airy, clean and has a simple linear navigation that highlights the products and their features.
-The website opens with a video of a model donning the products and the text besides it brands them as “essentials”.
+The website opens with a video of a model donning the products and the text beside the image brands them as “essentials.”
 Even though most of the products listed on the homepage are in black and grey tones, the website, due to the models and the way they are photographed, come across pleasantly which likely appeals to their target market.

-Tangle Teezer’s website is uniquely British: The design, the colours, the models and of course even the products.
-The web design incorporates pops of color, banners and geometric cut outs to bring out the wild personality of the brand effectively.
+Tangle Teezer’s website is uniquely British: The design, the colors, the models and of course even the products.
+The web design incorporates pops of color, banners and geometric cutouts to bring out the wild personality of the brand effectively.